thruthesky/backend/README.md

 * @fix: returns-post_config-of-requested-post-config-id-if-no-posts.
 Apr 11, 2017.
 When there is no post ( no posts are created. newly created forum ), then the no post-config information is responded. so, if there is no posts, the requested post config id's 'post config' will be responded by default.

+* 'first_image_idx' is added on 'post_data' table. it holds the `file.idx' of first image.

 # Bugs